any-docs/css/content/reference/properties/mask-image/index.md

 #### HTML

 We include the same image as the previous example.
-We've also included the image we will be using as the mask; a star whose {{cssxref("fill-opacity")}} is `0.5`, or 50% opaque.
+We've also included the image we will be using as the mask; a star whose `fill-opacity` is `0.5`, or 50% opaque.

 ```html
 <img